MikeHLee/waste_networks/README.md

 A comprehensive library for analyzing waste in supply chain networks using advanced network analysis and causal inference.

+## What is This?

+Think of a food supply chain as a complex web of relationships between different players: farmers, processors, warehouses, stores, and service providers.
+Each connection in this web can lead to food waste, but understanding exactly how and why waste occurs is challenging.
+This tool helps solve that challenge by:

+1. **Mapping the Network**: Creating a digital twin of your supply chain that shows how food, services, and money flow between different players
+2. **Finding Waste Hotspots**: Using advanced math to identify where waste is most likely to occur
+3. **Understanding Causes**: Using AI and statistics to figure out what factors (like storage time or temperature) most affect waste
+4. **Testing Solutions**: Allowing you to simulate different solutions (like better cold storage) to see their impact

+## Key Concepts

+### Players in the Network

+- **Initial Producers** (e.g., farms): Where food enters the system
+- **Food Processors** (e.g., packaging facilities): Where food is transformed
+- **Food Handlers** (e.g., warehouses): Where food is stored and moved
+- **End Consumers** (e.g., stores): Where food exits the system
+- **Service Providers** (e.g., cold chain services): Who help reduce waste

+### Types of Connections

+- **Inventory Flow** (solid blue lines): Shows how food moves
+- **Service Flow** (dashed red lines): Shows who's helping who
+- **Currency Flow** (dotted green lines): Shows how money moves

+### Waste Calculation

+We calculate waste in three ways:
+1. **Static**: Fixed percentage (e.g., 5% always lost)
+2. **Time-based**: Increases with time (e.g., 1% per day)
+3. **Multi-factor**: Based on conditions (e.g., temperature, humidity)

 ## Features

 - Advanced network model with flow-specific path finding